 M.S. in Molecular Biosciences

 The program is interdisciplinary, bringing together basic, applied, and clinical scientists from a number of departments to provide students with individualized, cutting-edge biomedical research training.

 Research areas encompass a broad range of disciplines including molecular genetics, cell biology, biochemistry, pathophysiology, microbiology, immunology, and infectious diseases.

-Master of Science in Cytotechnology and Molecular Cytology
+M.S. in Cytotechnology and Molecular Cytology

 The program is designed for students with an earned B.S. or B.A. with satisfactory completion of prerequisites in basic sciences that meet NYSED licensure requirements.